s4njk4n/XDC_Peacock/README.md

 - Clone the repo: `git clone https://github.com/s4njk4n/XDC_Peacock.git`
 - Open `index.html` in a browser for local use.
-- For GitHub Pages: Push to repo and enable Pages in settings.

 Dependencies: None for runtime (CDNs for Tailwind, Font Awesome, Ethers.js).
 ML-KEM loaded from esm.sh.